ionic-team/ionic-site/content/docs/pro/devapp/index.md

 If those things still didn't resolve the issue, make sure you don't have any custom network settings that could cause the app to fail to discover the serve instance.

+## Reporting issues and feedback

+If the above steps don't work, or you want to share feedback, please post in the [DevApp Feedback Megathread](https://forum.ionicframework.com/t/ionic-devapp-feedback-mega-thread/109842) on the Ionic forum.
+Please avoid contacting support for this first release of the DevApp as we'd like direct feedback and would like to aggregate it to help others.

+We cannot guarantee support on this post but we will monitor it and use it to make DevApp better.

 ## What about Ionic View?

 Ionic Developers may remember that Ionic View helped test apps on device without dealing with the SDK toolchain.